dialoguemd/covid-19/src/regions/ca/info/common/prevent-infection.md

 ### Preventing coronavirus

-At this time, there is no vaccine for COVID-19 or any natural health products that are authorized to protect against it.

-If you have received a flu vaccine, it will not protect against coronaviruses.
+Canadians should continue to think ahead about the actions that they can take to stay healthy and prevent the spread of COVID-19 in Canada, including:

+- [being prepared](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/being-prepared.html) in case you or a family member become ill
+- following the latest travel advice from federal and provincial public health leaders:
+- avoiding all non-essential travel, including cruise ships
-##### If you have travelled outside of Canada
+- self-isolating, and monitoring for symptoms (cough, fever or difficulty breathing) for 14 days if you have travelled outside of Canada

-Federal and provincial public health leaders have recommended that all travellers from outside of Canada self-isolate for 14 days.
-These efforts will contribute to slow the introduction and spread of COVID-19 in Canada.
+- reducing contact with others by following the guidance for self-monitoring, self-isolating, or isolating
+- practicing social distancing and proper hygiene
+- wearing masks, if necessary

+Think you might have COVID-19?
+[Take a self-assessment](https://ca.thrive.health/covid19/en)

+##### Travellers

+The risk for getting COVID-19 may be increased for travellers.
+Canadians are advised to avoid all non-essential travel.
+If you must travel, check the latest travel advice before you leave.

+We will continue to adapt our risk assessment based on the latest data available.

-##### If you have COVID-19, reduce contact with others
+##### If you become ill

-If you are sick, the following steps will help to reduce contact with others:
+If you are showing symptoms of COVID-19, reduce your contact with others:

-- stay at home and self-isolate (unless directed to seek medical care)
+- isolate yourself at home for 14 days to avoid spreading it to others
-  - if you must leave your home, wear a mask or cover your mouth and nose with tissues, and maintain a 2-metre distance from others
+    - if you live with others, stay in a separate room or keep a 2-metre distance
-- avoid individuals in hospitals and long-term care centres, especially older adults and those with chronic conditions or compromised immune systems
+- visit a health care professional or call your local public health authority
-- avoid having visitors to your home
+    - call ahead to tell them your symptoms and follow their instructions

-- cover your mouth and nose with your arm when coughing and sneezing
-- have supplies delivered to your home instead of running errands
-  - supplies should be dropped off outside to ensure a 2-metre distance
+If you become sick while travelling back to Canada:

+- inform the flight attendant or a Canadian border services officer
+- advise a Canada border services agent on arrival in Canada if you believe you were exposed to someone who was sick with COVID-19, even if you do not have symptoms
+    - this is required under the Quarantine Act
+    - the Canada border services agent will provide instructions for you to follow

 #### Social distancing